Rosaceae (Rose family) Pyrus

 Pyrus kawakamii, north side of Dinkelspiel Auditorium, near White Plaza (now removed).
 John Rawlings, 4 Jan 2004

+See a small group in the raised planting area on the right as you approach the main entrance of Green Library’s East Wing.
 A row of five is on the north side of Braun Music Center.
-Note the characteristic low, spreading, irregular canopy and dark, deeply checked bark.
-(Opposite them, next to the Post Office, stands a Pyrus with similar leaves, kept through the winter, but with a strong upright form and with bark closer to that of P. calleryana.)
-Also see half a dozen evergreen pears in the raised planting area on the right as you approach the main entrance of Green Library’s East Wing.
+(Opposite them, next to the Post Office, stands a Pyrus with similar leaves, kept through the winter, but with upright form and bark closer to that of P. calleryana – it is esssentially an evergreen P. calleryana.)
+Four grew on the northwest corner of Dinkelspiel Auditorium, and were replaced, after some attrition, by a small grove of Canary Island pines.